 You may apply for the PhD in Culture Studies if you have: 1.
 A master’s degree or legal equivalent; 2.
 A foreign higher academic degree, awarded following a second cycle of studies organized in accordance with the principles of the Bologna Process by a State adhering to this Process; 3.
 A holder of a foreign higher academic degree recognized as meeting the objectives of the MA degree by the Scientific Board of the School; 4.
 The holder of an academic, scientific or professional curriculum that is recognized as attesting the ability to undertake this cycle of studies by the scientific board of the School.

-Please review the general application information and the specific instructions for this program as follow.
+Please review (i) the general application information and (ii) the specific instructions for this program as follow.

 The application process is online and is identical for both Portuguese and international applicants (see below for required documents).
 To start the application process, the candidate must access the Application Portal: Application Portal.